Ayush1325/blog/content/post14.md

 <br>

 # Conclusion
 Since there are not many examples of Rust usage in UEFI drivers, there are not many standard practices established yet.
 With this post, I hope to help anyone trying to use Rust for UEFI driver development.
 Finally, with the new `UEFI_COMMAND_PROTOCOL` and `UEFI_PIPE_PROTOCOL`, Rust std port can now use complete `libtest` (even `should_panic`, which was previously broken).
 This is useful since even if you go the `no_std` route, you can still use std to test your `no_std` code.
-Finally, feel free to check out [Rust std for UEFI](https://github.com/rust-lang/rust/pull/100316).
+Feel free to check out [Rust std for UEFI](https://github.com/rust-lang/rust/pull/100316).

+Consider [supporting me](@/pages/supportme.md) if you like my work.